andrewcargill/johans_eco_timber/README.md

 ![Enquiry System](readme_media/enquiry_system.jpg)
 #### Enquiry System

+Any user can create a login for the site.
+Once logged in they can complete an enquiry form.
+Once saved the user can then choose to edit or delete the enquiry they have created.
+The user clicks a button to submit the enquiry to Johan.
+A user can make a limitless number of project enquires.

+Johan, as the site owner and admin, can view all enquires via the admin login.
+He reads the enquiry and emails the user.
+Once completed he updates the 'status' of the enquiry to 'emailed'.

+The user will see this status change in their view.
+The enquiry will state the date and time that Johan emailed the response to the enquiry.

 - Responsive design
 - User can create an enquiry
 - User can edit an enquiry